zombie-einstein/bourse/docs/source/pages/example.rst

 :py:class:`numpy.random.Generator` and
 :py:class:`bourse.core.StepEnv` as arguments.

-In this example an agent places a randomly order if it does not have an existing one, and otherwise attempts to cancel its current order.
+In this example an agent places a random order if it does not have an existing one, and otherwise attempts to cancel its existing order.

 We then initialise an environment and set of agents

 .. testcode:: random_example

    seed = 101
-   n_steps = 50

    agents = [RandomAgent(i, (10, 100)) for i in range(50)]
    env = bourse.core.StepEnv(seed, 0, 1, 100_000)